Beyond Cosmetic Compliance in Data Analytics: A Guide to CPRA

 - The specific updates in the CPRA and how they differ from the CCPA

-- How to leverage automated data governance to achieve CPRA compliance within data science environments
+- How to leverage dynamic data access control to achieve CPRA compliance in data science environments

 - How to use smart reporting to improve the quality of data monitoring and auditing